shuai-xu/flink/docs/dev/table/sql.md

 Creating a Table
 ----------------

-The following examples show how to create a Table via DDL.
+The following example shows how to create a table via DDL.

 {% highlight sql %}

--- Here create a Table named `Orders` which includes a primary key, and is stored as CSV file CREATE TABLE Orders (
+-- Create a table named `Orders` which includes a primary key, and is stored as a CSV file CREATE TABLE Orders (
     orderId BIGINT NOT NULL,
     customId VARCHAR NOT NULL,